Timinator2000/Algorithm_X/09 - problem-space reduction/05 - sudoku challenge.md

 # Ultimate Sudoku Logic Challenge

 [Learn-Sudoku.com](https://learn-sudoku.com) has several more reduction strategies.
 Can you implement enough to solve __every__ traditional Sudoku puzzle with logic alone?
 I will keep my own progress updated in a table at the end of this playground.
 If you take on this challenge, I do have one suggestion for your data structure.
 I have found it helpful if each cell has pointers to the groups to which it belongs.
-Conceptionally, the object model has one small addition shown below.
+Conceptually, the object model has one small addition shown below.

 <BR><BR>
 ![Sudoku Data Structure](SudokuDataStructure2.png)